-My family and I lived in the hogan pictured above in a remote area of the reservation for 3 years in order to gain an understanding of the traditional Navajo life.
-Since I supported my family through computer consulting, I managed to do so through my laptop, using my cell phone for internet connection, all on battery power.
+My family and I lived for 3 years in the hogan pictured here, located in a remote area of the Navajo reservation.
+We moved there in order to gain an understanding of the traditional Navajo life.